Women in ancient warfare

 The role of women in ancient warfare differed from culture to culture.
 There have been various historical accounts of females participating in battle.

 This article lists instances of women recorded as participating in ancient warfare, from the beginning of written records to approximately 500 CE.
 Contemporary archaeological research regularly provides better insight into the accuracy of ancient historical accounts.

-Only women active in direct warfare, such as warriors, spies, and women who actively led armies are included in this list.
+Women active in direct warfare, such as warriors and spies, are included in this list.
+Also included are women who commanded armies, but did not fight.